GermanT5/wikipedia2corpus/README.md

 # Wikipedia 2 Corpus
 Tools to extract and clean the Wikipedia texts to transform them into a text corpus for self-supervised NLP model training.
+Includes also a prepared corpus for English and German language (see below).

 We use [WikiExtractor](https://github.com/attardi/wikiextractor) to extract the Wikipedia database dumps.
 The texts are split into sentences by using [SoMaJo](https://github.com/tsproisl/SoMaJo).
 Each line of the text corpus contains one single sentence.
 Between each Wikipedia article is a blank line.